 After any type of work accident or injury, it’s important to observe the above time limits, keep records of all your medical treatment and communication with your employer and their insurance provider, and follow your doctor’s orders regarding your treatment.
 If you do all these things, you’ll give yourself a better opportunity of having your claim approved, so you receive the benefits you need.

 You can take it a step further by involving an experienced attorney to help with your workers’ compensation claim.
-At Handler, Henning & Rosenberg, we have a history that spans nearly a century of representing injured workers’ rights in Pennsylvania.
+At Handler, Henning & Rosenberg, we have a century-long history of advocating for injured workers in Pennsylvania.
 We know that the workers’ compensation system too often favors employers and insurance companies.
-We work to level the playing field, so injured workers have access to the fair benefits they need—and deserve.
+We level the playing field to fight for the benefits injured workers need.

-We can even consider whether you have grounds for a lawsuit against a third party, someone other than your employer or a co-worker, which would open the door to compensation for all of your lost earnings, medical care, and emotional trauma.
-This is more than what workers’ comp would typically cover.
+Our firm considers if you have grounds for a lawsuit against a third party, someone other than your employer or a co-worker, which would open the door to compensation for all of your lost earnings, medical care, and emotional trauma.
+This is more than what workers’ comp would typically cover, giving you more options for financial stability and lifelong recovery.

 If you’re ready to take the next step and find out what we can do to help with your claim, call (888) 498-3023 or fill out our online contact form.
 Your consultation is free!